adityasingh2509/adityasingh2509/README.md

 🎓 &nbsp;I'm currently completeing my B.Tech. in Computer Science & Engineering.

-💡 &nbsp;I love exploring new technologies and quick hacks!
+💡 &nbsp; I love exploring new technologies and quick hacks!

 🌱 &nbsp;I'm on track for learning more about Web Design, Systems Design and Cloud Architecture.

-⏱️ &nbsp;In my free time, I love to read about new and exciting developments that are taking the world by storm!
+⏱️ &nbsp; In my free time, I love to read about new and exciting developments that are taking the world by storm!
-<br> PS - I love reading fiction books too!
+<br>&nbsp;nbsp;PS - I love reading fiction books too!

-📄 &nbsp;
+📄 &nbsp; Here's my [Résumé](https://adityasingh2509.github.io/).
+Please feel free to contact me at any time!
+I'm open to feedback, suggestions and collaborations.

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...